Fau-x-Rotunda/Fau-x-Rotunda/README.md

 # 👋 Hi, I'm Pablo

 This account has been specifically created for the technical assessment provided by **Rotunda**.
-The repositories and projects here showcase my solutions and approaches to the tasks assigned during the evaluation.
+The repository here showcase my solutions and approaches to the tasks assigned during the evaluation.

 ## 🔍 About This Profile